feincms/feincms/docs/settings.rst

 ``FEINCMS_THUMBNAIL_DIR``: Defaults to ``_thumbs/``.
 Defines a prefix for media file thumbnails.
 This allows you to easily remove all thumbnails without fear of removing files belonging to image and file fields.

-``FEINCMS_CHECK_DATABASE_SCHEMA``: Defaults to ``False``.
-Run the home-grown schema checker on the page module.
-Should not be used anymore, use South or Django 1.7's own migrations support.